Eric E. Ford: Rugby career

 On leaving school, with his brothers, he joined the Glebe-Balmain Club and was a member of the club's 1925 Sydney Premiership winning team.
 He was first selected for New South Wales in 1926.
 Troubled by frequent knee problems throughout his career, he nevertheless played on without demur and in 1929 won the New South Wales Rugby Union Sprint Championship.

 Eric Ford was selected for the 1927–28 Waratahs tour of the British Isles, France and Canada and appeared in all five internationals.
 Like brother Jack, he was an intuitive 'reader' of the game, coupled with a fine positional sense which allowed him to always be on hand to finish in fine style any break which had been made.
 He was good under the high ball and had splendid hands.

 He played his last two Tests in 1929 when the Australians won all three games against the All Blacks.
 Eric Ford, a modest man and quiet achiever, additionally played 68 first grade games for his club and featured in two premiership finals.

 Recognition

 Quiet and reserved, he was one of the great achievers in the famous 1927-28 Waratah tour to Great Britain, France and North America, with a total of 15 tries from 21 matches, equalled only by the great Cyril Towers.

+Personal

+Ford married Gwen Hartigan on 4 February 1937.
+Hartigan was a daughter of railways commissioner Thomas J. Hartigan and sister of tennis champion Joan Hartigan.